takanory/slides/20200905pycontw/PITCHME.md

 Note:
 * In the tour,...
 I presented talk at PyCon Taiwan 2019.
 Did you see me?
 * It was a very fun and comfortable time for me.
 * Today, I'm happy to talk at PyCon Taiwan 2020, but I'd like to visit Tainan.
-And I want to drink Taiwan Craft Beer
+And I want to drink Taiwanese Craft Beer
 * Now, let's get back to the main topic.

 ---